pibuxd/pibuxd/README.md

 - I'm working on Algorithms
-- I'm making a chat app
+- I'm creating a set of programs named after the characters from Nekopara
 - 📫 How to reach me: bobrasio@gmail.com, [STEAM](https://steamcommunity.com/id/pibux), Discord: 𝔹𝕠𝕓𝕚𝕜#4810 👍